-Sending your child off to college is hard enough as it is.
-At OSU's Office of Financial Aid and Scholarships, we are here to help guide you through the Financial Aid process and answer any questions you might have.
-Below are some items that may assist you in completing your part of your dependent student's aid application.
-Other items will provide you with general financial aid information to help you better understand eligibility criteria, cost of attendance, aid types available and important dates and timelines to keep in mind throughout the year.
+At OSU's Office of Financial Aid, we are here to help guide you through the aid process and answer any questions you might have.
+Below is some basic information to help parents better understand federal aid eligibility and important timelines to keep in mind throughout the year.

 Fill out the Free Application for Federal Student Aid (FAFSA) as early as possible each year.
 The yearly application becomes available on October 1st.
-You will complete the FAFSA using tax data from 2 years prior (for example, the 2020-21 application will use 2013 tax information).
-Parents and students may estimate their income information as accurately as possible in order to complete the form and submit their FAFSA by the OSU priority deadline.
-Income and tax information can be updated later if needed.
-Please keep in mind that changes in reported information can impact a student's financial aid package.
-Improvements to the FAFSA application process now allow for the completion of tax information questions from the IRS directly from your return!
-Follow the prompts while completing the application to authorize this information exchange.
-Always remember that there is no fee to apply for federal aid.
+You will complete the FAFSA using tax data from 2 years prior (for example, the 2020-21 application will use 2018 tax information).
+We highly recommend using the IRS Data Retrieval Tool in the FAFSA to download tax information directly from your IRS return.
 The priority FAFSA application deadline for OSU is February 28th.
-This date is used to determine eligibility for some need based aid programs as well as State and Institutional funds, however you may still submit your application after this date.
+This date is used to determine eligibility for some need-based aid programs as well as State and Institutional funds; however, you may still submit your application after this date.
 Applications received after the priority deadline will still be eligible for federal aid such as Pell Grant and Direct Loans.

-Student Eligibility: OSU uses the Free Application for Federal Student Aid (FAFSA) to determine a student’s financial need and eligibility for various aid programs.
-A student’s financial aid award is designed to meet as much of his/her financial need and eligibility as possible, and is determined by the student’s need level and availability of funds.
-OSU offers merit-based scholarships, need and non-need based financial aid.
+OSU uses the Free Application for Federal Student Aid (FAFSA) to determine a student’s financial need and eligibility for various aid programs.
+A student’s financial aid award is designed to meet as much of their financial need and eligibility as possible and is determined by the student’s need level and availability of funds.
+OSU offers merit-based scholarships, need and non-need-based financial aid.
 Student aid has both yearly and aggregate limits.
 See our Aid Types and Aid Limits for Undergraduates pages for further details.

-For a dependent student and his/her family are expected to contribute toward the cost of the student’s education.
-The FAFSA takes into account a family’s financial picture, with allowances for federal and state taxes, college costs for siblings, asset protection, medical expenses, and other factors, and determines how much the student and the family can be expected to reasonably contribute toward their education.
-However, even if a student has no financial need as determined by the FAFSA, they may not receive need-based aid.
+For a dependent student, the FAFSA takes into account the entire family’s financial picture, with allowances for federal and state taxes, college costs for siblings, asset protection, medical expenses, and other factors, and determines how much the student and the family can be expected to reasonably contribute toward their education.
+If a student has no financial need as determined by the FAFSA, they may not receive need-based aid.
 Families ineligible for need-based aid may still be eligible to receive a federal unsubsidized student loan and the parent of a dependent student may still apply for the Parent PLUS loan if there is room in the budget.

-Special Circumstances: The FAFSA application uses tax data from the previous year, which may not always be an accurate reflection of your current situation especially in these difficult economic times.
-The Department of Education allows for an institution to use professional judgment to change certain elements of the FAFSA application if adequate documentation can be provided.
-If you or your family has experienced a loss of employment, change in marital status, or other extraordinary circumstance since you completed the FAFSA, you may appeal to have your situation reviewed by our office.
-If approved, your aid eligibility and financial need may be recalculated, based on the new information.
-You must file your FAFSA in the standard way and then submit your additional documentation for your special conditions appeal.
-Please contact our office for more information on this process.
+The FAFSA application uses tax data from prior years, which may not always be an accurate reflection of your current situation, especially in difficult economic times.
+The U.S. Department of Education allows for an institution to use professional judgment to change certain elements of the FAFSA application if adequate documentation can be provided.
+If you or your family has experienced a loss of employment, change in marital status, or other extraordinary circumstances since you completed the FAFSA, you may appeal to have your situation reviewed by our office.
+Find out more on our Special Conditions Appeal page.

-*Important note about Parent PLUS loan applications: The PLUS loan application will not be available for 2014-2015 until May 2014.
+*The PLUS loan application will not be available until May for the following school year.
 If you attempt to apply prior to that date you will be told that OSU does not participate in the program.
 Rest assured, OSU DOES participate in the Federal Direct Parent PLUS loan program.
-Applications for parent PLUS loan requires a credit check each time the parent applies for the loan and is only valid for 90 days.
+Applications for Parent PLUS Loans require a credit check each time the parent applies for the loan and is only valid for 180 days.
 Applying too early may cause delays with processing and disbursements.
-Students can review their file status by logging into MyOSU.